 - 4. Assume the bulb is connected to a battery.
-Use a bright colour pencil or pen (red if possible) to draw the path of the electric current through the bulb.
-The path should start at the metal casing, then up one of the metal pins, then through the thin wire, then down the other pin to the connection point at the bottom of the bulb. - 5.
+Use a bright colour pencil or pen (red if possible) to draw the path of the electric current through the bulb. - 5.
 We know now that a bulb lights up when it is connected correctly to a battery.
-Where in the bulb does the light come from?
-The thin wire between the two metal pins. - 6.
+Where in the bulb does the light come from? - 6.
 How does the glass cover feel after the bulb was on for some time?